google/wwwbasic/README.md

 </html>
 ```

-You can also import WWWBasic as a Node.js module.
+You can also import wwwBASIC as a Node.js module.

 Either install  it via [npm](https://www.npmjs.com/): `npm install -S wwwbasic`